werbasinnotec/ngx-i18n/README.md

 - appPath: Defines the path where your sourecode is reachable.
 The extractor will run through this folder and extract all keys.
 - templateExt: Defines the extension of your templatefiles.
 Default is `pug`. ( -- Yes...
 We love it :-) -- )
 - outPath: Configure the path where the extractor will write / update the languagefiles.
+- publicPath: Defines the publicPath where the languagesfiles are reachable for angular

 ### CLI